byomkesh03/Invoicing-App/README.md

 Your contributions are highly appreciated!
 Feel free to improve existing features, add new features, fix bugs, or suggest enhancements.

 ## Compatibility
 The Invoicing App is built using pure HTML, CSS, and JavaScript, and it is compatible with modern web browsers.
-It has been tested on Chrome, Firefox, and Safari.
+It has been tested on Chrome, Firefox, and Microsoft Edge.

 ## Acknowledgments